endlessm/eos-knowledge-lib/docs/framework/tools.md

 ------
 Subscriptions are our mechanism for updating content in Knowledge Apps.
 A subscription consists of multiple shards.
 The `eminem` tool inspects and manipulates subscriptions.
-It is included in the com.endless.Platform flatpak runtime.
+It is included in the com.endlessm.Platform flatpak runtime.

 To retrieve the subscription ID(s) for a given app ID, use `eminem inspect-app-id <app_id>`.